 Financing - “Show me the Money!”

 The Financing Agreement for your project will depend on what type of financing arrangement is in place, but in each situation the financier will generally insist on maintaining a certain degree of financial and creative oversight unless the producer has a well-established track record.
-Our office handles a variety of agreements (domestic and international), such as:
+Our office handles a variety of financing arrangements (domestic and international), such as:

 • Distribution Deals or Negative Pickups